 To prepare the backup data to be restored, you combine each incremental backup with an original full backup.
-To simplify the process of storing and tracking a sequence of incremental backups, typically you perform a new full backup after a designated period of time, after which you can discard the older incremental backup data.
-Or, rather than tracking the ending LSN value for each incremental backup, and specifying that number with the --start-lsn option of the next incremental backup, you could reuse the same ending LSN value from the full backup each time.
-In this case, your incremental backup to be restored using the full backup and one incremental backup, rather than several sets of incremental backup data.
+Typically, you perform a new full backup after a designated period of time, after which you can discard the older incremental backup data.